-- #!/bin/bash - # Verify Privilege Manager macOS configuration script to be used with a "vanilla" download of the agent. - # This script should be used as a pre-install payload following the installation of the PKG. - # Replace the tmsBaseUrl with your own server url i.e "https://your.privman.com/TMS" - # Replace installCode with your own details.
+- #!/bin/zsh - # Verify Privilege Manager macOS configuration script to be used with a "vanilla" download of the agent. - # This script should be used as a pre-install payload to run prior to the installation of the PKG. - # Replace the tmsBaseUrl with your own server url i.e "https://your.privman.com/TMS" # Replace installCode with your own details.